- Who is Austin Pets Alive!?

 Who is Austin Pets Alive!

-Austin Pets Alive!
-(APA!), founded in 1997, is a private 501(c)(3) nonprofit organization dedicated to stopping the killing of Austin’s adoptable dogs and cats.
+Austin Pets Alive! is a private 501(c)3 nonprofit organization dedicated to stopping the killing of Austin’s adoptable dogs and cats.

-Today, we are a grassroots group of volunteers, led by Emancipet founder, Dr. Ellen Jefferson, who want to see the end of the killing of the homeless pets in Austin, Central Texas, and the entire country.
-APA is leading the charge towards No Kill by energizing the public and breaking down myths about sheltered pets.
-APA believes that actions speak louder than words and is backing up the No Kill rhetoric with lifesaving programs designed to save the animals most likely to die at kill shelters.
+Led by Emancipet founder, Dr. Ellen Jefferson, we want to see the end of the killing of the homeless pets in Austin, Central Texas, and the entire country.
+APA! is leading the No-Kill movement in Austin by energizing the public and running innovative life-saving programs designed to save the animals most likely to die in shelters.

 What are we doing?

 In 2008, APA embarked on a bold and aggressive initiative to make Austin a No Kill City as fast as possible.
 APA began building the resources needed to create a “safety net” for the pets of Central Texas and their owners.
 By looking at the reasons why animals are killed in shelters like the Austin Animal Center (AAC), APA was able to create specific lifesaving programs that address those issues head on.
 These programs are innovative and in some cases the only examples in the US.

-In addition, we host an annual No-Kill Conference through our American Pets Alive! arm and regularly meet with other groups from around the country, like from Baton Rouge, San Diego, and Scottsdale, to advise them on our model to help them increase live outcomes in their shelters.
+In addition, we host an annual No-Kill Conference through our American Pets Alive! arm and regularly meet with other groups from around the country to help them increase live outcomes in their shelters.

 The key feature to our work is that we took the initiative to think big and work hard to save ALL the animals at our shelters.
 That has been our defining characteristic.
 We are anti-status quo.